sswietoniowski/learning-aspnetcore-webapi-7-accessing-using-httpclient/README.md

 ```

 While we can create a new instance of `HttpClient` every time we want to make a request, it is not a good idea, as it is a heavy object.
+For our simple console application it is not a big deal, but in a real application, especially a web application, it could be a problem.

 A better way to do it is to create a single instance of `HttpClient` and reuse it.